thatmlopsguy/thatmlopsguy.github.io/content/notes/energy-slaves.md

 Source: [The mind, but not the muscle: understanding Energy Slaves](https://www.stuartmcmillen.com/blog/energy-slaves-reflections-2/)

-I remember wathing this concept in the the TV episode [Bang Goes the Theory: The Human Powered Power](https://www.bbc.co.uk/programmes/b00p8469).
+I remember watching this concept in the TV episode [Bang Goes the Theory: The Human Powered Power](https://www.bbc.co.uk/programmes/b00p8469).